caermeglaeddyv/ansible-role-glusterfs/README.md

 - creates directories for glusterfs volumes and mounts LVM logical volumes
 - installs glusterfs repo and packages
 - creates cluster and joins peers to it
-- creates and configures glusterfs volumes
+- creates and configures glusterfs volumes (currently supported volume types are distributed and replicated ones)
 - installs client tools only if need via include of separate tasks file